orcadefi/Orcadefi-SDK/README.md

 ```
 Retrieves information from all pairs and platforms in real time by organizing information by platform

-Header parameters:
+Request parameters:

 Parameter | Description |
 ----------| ----------- |
-Authorization | The key to request all data in the Orca DeFI API with expiration of 72 hours |
+token | The key to request all data in the Orca DeFI API with expiration of 72 hours |

 Response data: